analogdevicesinc/codefusion-studio/docs/tutorials/gdb-tutorial/gdb-basics.md

 ### Delete existing breakpoint

 Recommendation is to delete breakpoints not in use as there are a limited number of hardware breakpoints available.

+### Inline breakpoints

+Inline breakpoints let you pause execution within a specific expression or statement, such as inside a loop or method chain.

 ## Watchpoints